-US Customs and Border Protection (CBP) issues electronic I-94 cards.
+US Customs and Border Protection (CBP) issues electronic I-94 entry records.
 All traveler information is entered electronically.
-Paper I-94 cards are no longer issued except in rare circumstances.
+Paper I-94 entry record cards are no longer issued except in rare circumstances.

 If you need an I-94 number to apply for benefits you can visit the CBP website to print out a paper copy of your I-94 to use in the application process.
 For example, you will need to print a paper I-94 to apply for a Social Security number, driver’s license, state ID, and to complete the I-9 packet which is required to work on campus.

-If you were issued a paper I-94 card prior to May 2013, you may continue to use this paper I-94 card up until your next departure.
-The next time you depart the United States and re-enter, you will be issued an electronic I-94 and will need to print it out yourself.
+If you were issued a paper I-94 entry record card prior to May 2013, you may continue to use this paper I-94 card up until your next departure.
+The next time you depart the United States and re-enter, you will be issued an electronic I-94 entry record and will need to print it out yourself.